pablo-meier/Pablog/frog-sources/About-Site.md

 losing my mind.
 Has science gone too far?
 What is this [text-rendering][17] property? [vh][18] as a length descriptor?!?

-I can't say I've really learned this deeply, and you can now see how well I did.
-After a bit of bonking my head, I got through this basic process:
+I can't say I've really learned this deeply.
+I did some more traditional styling, archived [here][39] and [here][38].
+I got those by applying this basic process:

 * Look at the default Ghost template, Casper.
 Good demonstration/style-test [here][20].
 They kindly annotated/explained [its CSS file][21].